-Environmental Science Systems and Solutions FOURTH EDITION U.S. Water usage U.S. uses about 1000 km3/year (out of world ~5000 km3) - About 1150 gallons/day per person - More than any other nation and twice the use in Europe - Humans only need about 1 gallon/day to survive Why?
+Environmental Science Systems and Solutions FOURTH EDITION U.S. Water usage U.S. uses about 1000 km3/year (out of world ~5000 km3) - About 1150 gallons/day per person More than any other nation and twice the use in Europe - Humans only need about 1 gallon/day to survive Why?
 41% for agriculture (~ 80% in California!
-70% worldwide) • California agriculture water is almost all (85%) inefficient irrigation where less than 40% of the water makes it into the crops! (rest if evaporated and lost) (drip irrigation would be better - 38% to cool electricity power plants! (note connection with energy) - 11% for industrial manufacturing (though much more is withdrawn but not consumed; returned water is sometimes polluted) - 10% for people, and much of this is for fire hydrants, etc. (8% worldwide) • Americans personal use is about 60 gallons/day © 2007 Jones and Bartlett Publishers
+70% worldwide) California agriculture water is almost all (85%) inefficient irrigation where less than 40% of the water makes it into the crops! (rest if evaporated and lost) (drip irrigation would be better - 38% to cool electricity power plants! (note connection with energy) - 11% for industrial manufacturing (though much more is withdrawn but not consumed; returned water is sometimes polluted) - 10% for people, and much of this is for fire hydrants, etc. (8% worldwide) Americans personal use is about 60 gallons/day © 2007 Jones and Bartlett Publishers

-Agricultural Industrial Products Gallons Liters Products Gallons Liters Egg, 1 40 151 Refine 1 gallon of crude oil 10 38 Milk, 1 glass 100 380 Sunday paper 280 1,060 Flour, 1 pound 75 285 Aluminum, 1 pound 1,000 3,800 Rice, 1 pound 560 2,120 Automobile, 1 100,000 380,000 Beef, 1 pound 800 3,030 Geological Survey dat
+ABLE 9-2 Water Used to Mal ke Various Agri cultural and Industrial Product s Agricultural Products Gallons Liters Industrial Products Gallons Liters Egg, 1 40 151 Refine 1 gallon of crude oil 10 3 Milk, 1 glass 100 380 Sunday paper 280 1,06 Flour, 1 pound 75 285 Aluminum, 1 pound 1,000 3,80 Rice, 1 pound 560 2,120 Automobile, 1 100,000 380,00 Beef, 1 pound 800 3,030 s; just reme mber liter about a quar

-Environmen ital Science System ns and Solution SFOURTH E DITION
+nvironmental Science Systems and Soluti ons fourth e DITION

-TABLE 9-3 Domestic Dai an American eople -
+TABLE 9-3 Indoor Domestic I Use for an Americ Four People 3

 Gallons Liters

 Toilet flushing 100 380

 Showers and bath ıs 80 303

 Laundry 35 132

 Dishwashing 15 57

 Bathroom sink 8 30

 Utility sink 5 19

 Total 243 921

-Source: U.S. Environ (Latest date for wh believed that per ca not significantly ch ich accura [.] apita dome te data are availal estic indoor water ole, but it is usage has
+(Latest date for wh believed that per ca nmental Protection Agen ich accurate data are ava apita domestic indoor wa anged in the last 2 deca ilable, but it is ter usage has

-TBL09 03: Indoor daily water u se for an Ame rican family c of four.
+L09 03: Indoor daily water use for an Ar merican family of four.

+, 0 2007 Jones and Bartlett Publishers

 Modified by kg 2007 Jones and Bartlett Publishers

-Environmental Science Systems and Solutions FOURTH EDITION Safe drinking water is a separate but related problem

-- Cities in developing countries often do not have clean drinking water; water borne diseases are a major problem - Not just lack of water, also corruption/politics.
-E.g. Onitsha, Nigeria: private vendors sell water to many city residences.
-Total money given the vendors in 1.5 years would pay for new municipal water system. - Overall water shortages are getting worse throughout world.
+Environmental Science Systems and Solutions FOURTH EDITION Safe drinking water is a separate but related problem Cities in developing countries often do not have clean drinking water; water borne diseases are a major problem Not just lack of water, also corruption/politics. e.g. Onitsha, Nigeria: private vendors sell water to many city residences.
+Total money given the vendors in 1.5 years would pay for new municipal water system.
+Overall water shortages are getting worse throughout world.
 Currently 2.5 billion (out of 6 billion) people live in water scarce or water stressed regions.
 Number is rising.